Greetings! Students from the Halls of NUS, are you tired of the hassle of managing your contacts?

 Important: Once you closed the application, all your changes will be saved and all your past command history will be erased.

-Redo the most recent undo
+redoRedo the most recent undo command.

 Format: redo

-example will revert the contacts to before undo
+For example, entering redo after previous undo example will revert the contacts to before undo was being executed.

-only works when undo
+Important: redo only works when undo was called.

-If there were no commands undone, entering redo
+If there were no commands undone, entering redo will prompt an error.

-Copies a person’s information such as name, phone number, address and email into your OS clipboard.
+copyCopies a person’s information such as name, phone number, address and email into your OS clipboard.
 This feature allows you to copy more than one piece of a contact’s information, and allows you to specify the order of a person’s information to be copied.
 If multiple fields are provided, results are separated by a single whitespace.

 Note: Duplicated fields that are specified are safely process and copied